mpmcpherson/clientSideBlogger/README.md

 > wait, if I'm posting this to a SQL database, I can then use https://jgthms.com/wysiwyg.css/ to style the results on a blog, for example.
 And just like that, I've got that flat-file blogging platform without a whole bunch of nonsense that I've wanted for ages.

 So...I guess that's what I'm doing.
-The current code is just supporting the user-side UI, so:
+The current code is just supporting the user-side UI.

-TODO: Swap from boilerplate entries for things like title and header to variables, so this is actually viable for other people to use
---DONE--

-TODO: Create a configuration file to allow users to target a specific database when they're setting up

-TODO: Whoops, a setup wizard would probably be a good idea too.

-TODO: a display UI that lets you see previous blog posts to the same server

-TODO: a simple multi-server configurator, so that you can manage multiple blogs from one user interface

-TODO: write out a sample front-end UI, although as long as it includes the WYSISYG css, it could feasably be stuffed into just about any front end website.

-This is a little touchy, but pretty neat.

---DONE--
+//moved TODOs into issues.
+It's not perfect, but it'll do.